haf/Http.fs/README.md

 ## Cool!
 So how do I get it in my code? ##

+The easiest way, if you have a full-on project, is to us NuGet:

+    PM> install-package Http.fs

+Then just open the module and use as required:

+    open HttpClient

+    printfn "%s" (createRequest Get "http://www.google.com" |> getResponseBody)

-Everything you need's in the Release folder.
+If you can't use NuGet (perhaps you're writing a script), or want to use the source files, everything you need's in the Release folder.
 You can either reference the DLL, or include the two source files directly.

 So to use it from a script, it would be this: